evilmog/ntlmv1-multi/CONTRIBUTING.md

 All contributions must match the license specified in the url: https://github.com/evilmog/ntlmv1-multi/blob/master/LICENSE

-Specifically MIT, GPL or more restrictive license contributions will be rejected.
+Specifically MIT is the only accepted license, GPL or more restrictive license contributions will be rejected.